 24-hour All Inclusive.
 Full Board buffet meals.
-Three visits a week to the à la carte restaurants, 4 visits if you book a Golden Club junior suite.
+Unlimited dining in the à la carte restaurants, reservations must be made on arrival.
 Snacks, afternoon cakes and ice-cream.
-Unlimited à la carte meals from November 2014.

 24-hour All Inclusive.
 Unlimited local alcoholic and non-alcoholic beverages including beer, wine, spirits, cocktails and soft drinks, until 23.00 or until 02.00 in La Rancherita disco.
-From November 2014, international premium drinks will be available in all bars.
+International premium drinks will be available in all bars.